danielbrendel/ScriptParser/dnyScriptParser/readme.txt

   dnyDataType)> interface for commands that return a value.
 - Execute scripts via ExecuteScript() method or code via ExecuteCode() method
 - Use the methods BeginFunctionCall(), ExecuteFunction() and EndFunctionCall() to call a script function.
-If required you can push functions via the PushFunctionParam() methods and query function result data via the QueryFunctionResultAs*() methods.
+If required you can push arguments via the PushFunctionParam() methods and query function result data via the QueryFunctionResultAs*() methods.
 - Possible operation status values can be obtained via GetErrorInformation() method.
 It returns a class object instance which can be used to query the operation status code and an additional